How to Avoid Dry Skin

 Indoors – Help your fight against dry skin by switching to a fragrance-free laundry detergent.
 Drink plenty of water and consider purchasing a humidifier for your bedroom to keep humidity levels around 50 percent.
 Keep non-greasy lotion in the bathroom and kitchen and apply it after handwashing to protect hands from drying out.
 Wear insulated gloves when washing dishes.

-If you follow these suggestions and still suffer from dry skin or your condition is getting worse, make an appointment with one of the expert physicians at the New York Center for Aesthetic Rejuvenation.
+If you follow these suggestions and still suffer from dry skin or your condition is getting worse, contact us today for a consultation with one of the expert physicians at the New York Center for Aesthetic Rejuvenation.
 Our team will assess your condition and set up a treatment plan to restore your skin to optimal health.
 Fill out the form on this page to request an appointment or call 718.301.5955 to learn more.